 If you find that you are struggling, please see your advisor.
 He or she can help you find resources on campus to help you.
 Students who are having difficulty in one or more courses can get help from the Academic Resource Center.
 There are a number of services available, including tutoring, math and writing assistance, help with time management and study skills, and more.
 Students needing assistance with career planning, finding jobs or internships or job search skills can contact the Career Services office.
-You could also make an appointment to meet with an academic advisor by stopping by the Drop-In Help Office, calling 608-796-3084, or emailing firstname.lastname@example.org.
+You could also make an appointment to meet with an academic advisor by stopping by the Center for Student Success, calling 608-796-3084, or emailing firstname.lastname@example.org.

 What do I do if I do not know what to major in?
 What are my options?

 You can choose from more than 50 majors that Viterbo University offers.
 You can also contact the Career Services office and make an appointment to talk with someone about various program options.
 Finally, your academic advisor can discuss your current program as well as refer you to other offices for additional support.